-30.3 Financial risk management
+32.3 Financial risk management

-The Company's principal financial liabilities comprise of trade, lease liability and other payables.
+The Company's principal financial liabilities comprise of trade payable and lease liability.
 The Company's principal financial assets include trade and other receivables, security deposits, cash and cash equivalents derived directly from its operations.

-The Company is exposed to credit risk and liquidity risk.
-The Company does not have any foreign currency transactions and borrowings and hence not exposed to foreign currency and interest rate risk.
+The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's management oversees the management of these risks.
-The management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The Company's financial risk management activities are governed by appropriate policies and procedures and the financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.